 Risk and Resliency

-Research shows there are certain risk ( click here) and protective factors that help children to be successful despite some difficulties they may have.
+Research shows there are certain risk and protective factors that help children to be successful despite some difficulties they may have.
 Some of these factors include having good problem solving skills, perceiving oneself as competent, and being likable.
-I believe when working with depressed children we need to bolster those protective forces.
+When working with depressed children we need to bolster those protective forces.
 This requires a careful analysis of the child’s strengths.
-Then we target those strengths that we can build upon and improve.
+Good comprehensive therapy will build upon those strengths .

 Assessing for contributors to the child’s depression is important.
 At times there are changes parents or schools can make that improve the child’s odds of successfully recovering from depression and decrease the odds of a relapse.
 It is important for the therapist and parents to brainstorm environmental factors that may be contributing to the child’s depression.